audienceproject/publish-lambda-function/README.md

 * **handler**: The actual function that will be executed (handler).
 * **aws-account-id**: The AWS Account Id under which theLambda function needs to be published.
 * **lambda-role**: The AWS IAM Role that needs to be associated with the Lambda function to control its execution privileges.
+* **archive**: The path to zip archive that contains the function (alternatively use s3-artefact).
-* **s3-artefact**: The S3 path to the artefact that contains the function.
+* **s3-artefact**: The S3 path to the artefact that contains the function (alternatively use archive).
 * **runtime**: A runtime according to the documentation for `--runtime` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `nodejs4.3`.
 * **timeout**: An integer value according to the documentation for `--timeout` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `3` seconds.
 * **memory-size**: An integer value according to the documentation for `--memory-size` in the [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) documentation.
 Default is `128` Mb.

 ## Examples

-The first example is for a `NodeJS` function that takes in the default values fro the optional parameters.
+The first example is for a `NodeJS` function that uses code on S3 and default values for optional parameters.

 ```
 steps: